|Fake name||typhoonius lucius maximus|

 In an attempt to minimize broken images, I also did a replace for

 https://antioch.snow-fall.com/ in the post text, private message text, user avatar, and user signature fields.
 Of course, there are still a fair few broken ImageShack links and such, but there's nothing that can be done about that.
-Certain things, such as opening the profile editor, don't work, and I haven't tested things like posting, replying, or voting in polls because that's silly.
-But reading threads and private messages works fine.
+All reading functionality seems to work (including reading threads, private messages, and user profiles and searching), but I haven't tested things like posting, replying, or voting in polls because that's silly.

 The forum was "pruned" regularly (meaning the oldest posts were regularly deleted), so this represents a snapshot of the community in an arbitrary slice of time, but it's interesting nonetheless (and often pretty funny in retrospect) and a fascinating historical document of what people used to talk about on the internet before Marvel movies and Donald Trump.